A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Conclusion

 \acknowledgements

+We would like to thank Lev Or-Tal for calculating the upper limit to the eccentricity for the eclipsing binary 1RXS~J154727.5+450803.
 HATNet operations have been funded by NASA grants NNG04GN74G, NNX08AF23G and SAO IR\&D grants.
 G.\'{A}.B. acknowledges support from the Postdoctoral Fellowship of the NSF Astronomy and Astrophysics Program (AST-0702843).
+G.K.~thanks the Hungarian Scientific Research Foundation (OTKA) for support through grant K-81373.
 T.M. acknowledges support from the ISRAEL SCIENCE FOUNDATION (grant No. 655/07).
 The Digitized Sky Surveys were produced at the Space Telescope Science Institute under U.S. Government grant NAG W-2166.
 The images of these surveys are based on photographic data obtained using the Oschin Schmidt Telescope on Palomar Mountain and the UK Schmidt Telescope.
 The plates were processed into the present compressed digital form with the permission of these institutions.
 This research has made use of data obtained from or software provided by the US National Virtual Observatory, which is sponsored by the National Science Foundation.
 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France.

 \begin{appendix}